 OK, now, this is one great way to not only drive REAL traffic to your blog but also, and more importantly, to connect with like-minded folks and grow your blog’s audience.

 Triberr allows you to connect with your peers, folks who share similar interests and passions as you.

 If you’re creating awesome content for your blog, you want people to see it, read it, share it and so on, right?

-Triberr is one of those amazing places to share your content.
+Triberr is one of those amazing places to share your awesome content.
 Get on it, join some tribes and even create your own tribe.

 Click here to learn more about how Triberr can benefit you as a blogger.

-So, I hope you’ve enjoyed reading through this referral traffic generation post.
+Well, I hope you’ve enjoyed reading through this referral traffic generation post.

 Like I said at the very beginning, you don’t have to go nuts and use every single technique I’ve mentioned above, but add one or two to your traffic building efforts and I’m positive you’ll come out on top.

 Here’s a quick summary of the things we’ve covered that you can do to increase referral traffic to your blog.

 - Do guest blogging.